goodfornothing/goodfornothing/README.md

 By default the application uses carrierwave and S3 for image storage.
 You'll need to pop your AWS credential in `config/carrierwave.yml`

+#### Check for life

+You can check your `bookmark` URLs for life by running `rake bookmarks:ping` daily.
+Every time a bookmark fails to respond it'll be given a strike, two strikes and it'll be automatically unpublished.
+A strike is deducted for every active response.

 #### Facebook Events

 Gigs can be published to Facebook as 'Events'.